CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/README.md

   <img src="https://github.com/CIS565-Fall-2019/Project5-DirectX-Procedural-Raytracing/blob/master/images/accelexplained.png">
 </p>

+We implement the [Phong](https://en.wikipedia.org/wiki/Phong_reflection_model) lighting model which is an empirical model of the local illumination of points on a surface using Ambient, Diffuese and Specular lighting.
+We also implement Schlick's Approximation for Fresnel reflection effects on the objects.

 ### Performance Analysis

 As the recursion depth increases, the frame rate drops.
-But visibly there isn't much gain in the the rendering quality therfore recursion depth of 3 is sufficient to render well defined images for the given scene.
+Most of the rays terminate at the light source after a few bounces so there isn't significant FPS drop after depth 6-7.
+Visibly, there isn't much gain in the the rendering quality therfore recursion depth of 3 is sufficient to render well defined images for the given scene.

 <p align="center">
   <img src="images/fps_vs_recursion.png">